srirangav/qlClearCache/README.txt

 By Sriranga Veeraraghavan <ranga@calalum.org>

-qlClearCache is a LaunchAgent plist file for MacOSX Lion (10.7) newer that clears the QuickLook cache every two hours.qlClearCache.
-For more information, see:
+qlClearCache is a LaunchAgent plist file for MacOSX Lion (10.7) newer that clears the QuickLook cache every two hours.
+For more information,
+see:

 https://objective-see.com/blog/blog_0x30.html